Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Formal verification for areal spatio-temporal data

 Once the properties are specified as logic formulae, efficient algorithms tailored to the type of logic employed are available to approximate the behavior of the stochastic system with respect to the properties.
-One is interested firstly in property satisfaction $S(\bm y_{t+1:h}, \varphi)$, i.e., whether the quantities of interest satisfy property $\varphi$.
+One is interested firstly in property satisfaction $S_i(\bm y_{t+1:h}, \varphi)$, i.e., whether the quantities of interest satisfy property $\varphi$ for area $i$, considering the time period between $t+1$ and $t+h$.
+It should be noted that the satisfaction of spatial properties in the area $i$ will depend not only on the values of crowdedness in $i$ for the time period of interest, but also on the values in other areas.
 STREL provides a Boolean monitoring algorithm for this purpose, which returns a yes/no answer while checking for the satisfaction of a given logical formula on a specific realization from the system.
 Secondly, one also wants to quantify the reliability of a property.
-This is measured by the robustness function $R(\bm y_{t+1:h}, \varphi)$, which is defined as the bound on the perturbation that the quantities of interest can tolerate without changing the truth value of a property ~\citep{robustness-fainekos}.
-The quantitative monitoring algorithm of STREL computes the value of the robustness function for a given realization, with a positive value corresponding to satisfaction and a negative value to violation of the property.
-The formula of the robustness function is different for each logical operator \citep[see][]{lmcs_8936}.
-In the simple case of the atomic proposition, e.g., $\mu_{i,s}=y_{i,s}>c_{i,s}$, the robustness is given by the difference between the quantity of interest and the threshold value.
+This is measured by the robustness function $R_i(\bm y_{t+1:h}, \varphi)$, which is defined as the bound on the perturbation that the quantities of interest can tolerate without changing the truth value of a property ~\citep{robustness-fainekos}.
+The quantitative monitoring algorithm of STREL computes the value of the robustness function for a given realization.
+There is a soundness property between the Boolean and the quantitative monitoring such that a positive value corresponds to satisfaction and a negative value to violation of the property.
+The robustness function is defined recursively on the operators of the logic \citep[see][]{lmcs_8936}, starting from the atomic proposition.
+For the atomic proposition, e.g., $\mu_{i,s}=y_{i,s}>c_{i,s}$, the robustness is given by the difference between the quantity of interest $y_{i,s}$ and the threshold value $c_{i,s}$.